streptomyces/advancedR/README.md

 # 5. The function for square root is sqrt.
 Standard
 # error of the mean (SEM) is calculated as the SD
 # divided by the square root of the sample size.
 Without
-# using any variable other than x, find the SEM.
+# using any object other than x, find the SEM.
 Should
 # be approximately 0.06.